lamtranBKHN/AGV-2.0/README.md

  If you have any questions or ask for copyright please contact me by trandanhlam99@gmail.com

- Last let me thank to mr.ManhTran, mandevices lab and all my friends.
+ Last let me thank to mr.ManhTran, Mandevices Lab and all my friends.
 I really appreciate your help with my project!